 For file-based destinations, you can configure various settings related to how the exported files are formatted and compressed.
 For more information about all the available formatting and compression options, read the Configure file formatting options for file-based destinations tutorial.

-Some file-based destinations support segment activation as well as dataset exports.
-For those destinations, you can choose whether to create a connection that enables you to activate segments or export datasets.
+Some file-based destinations support audience activation to known customers, account customers, or prospects, as well as dataset exports.
+For those destinations, you can choose whether to create a connection that enables you to activate audiences, accounts, prospects, or export datasets.

 (Optional) Select the destination dataflow alerts that you want to subscribe to.
 You can subscribe to alerts when creating a dataflow to receive alert messages regarding the status, success, or failure of your flow run.
 The available alerts differ based on the destination type (file-based or streaming) that you are connecting to.
 Read Subscribe to in-context destination alerts for detailed information on destination dataflow alerts.